AlmogAlon/manifest-craft/README.md

 # Manifest Craft

-library for creating manifests through a simple interface
+library for checking manifests components through a simple interface

 - gin as the web framework
 - air for live reload